Borough of Stockton-on-Tees

-The Borough of Stockton-on-Tees is a unitary authority with borough status in the counties of County Durham and North Yorkshire, England.
-The borough had a population of 191,600 in 2011.
+The Borough of Stockton-on-Tees is a unitary authority area with borough status in County Durham and North Yorkshire, England.
+In 2021, it had a population of 196,600.

-The main settlement and namesake of the borough is Stockton-on-Tees, which lies on the north bank of the River Tees with the towns of Billingham and Norton-on-Tees.
-All three towns are in County Durham.
-The towns of Ingleby Barwick, Thornaby-on-Tees and Yarm are south of the river in North Yorkshire.

-The borough governed by Stockton-on-Tees Borough Council, and the current mayor is Cllr Ross Patterson.
-The borough is part of Tees Valley with nearby boroughs of Darlington, Middlesbrough, Redcar and Cleveland and Hartlepool.
+The main settlement and namesake of the borough is Stockton-on-Tees, which lies on the north bank of the River Tees in County Durham, along with the towns of Billingham and Norton-on-Tees.
+The borough also includes the towns of Ingleby Barwick, Thornaby-on-Tees and Yarm, all south of the Tees, in North Yorkshire.
+Bridges spanning the River Tees include the Yarm Viaduct and the Tees Transporter Bridge.
+The borough is locally governed by Stockton-on-Tees Borough Council and forms part of the Tees Valley together with the boroughs of Darlington, Middlesbrough, Redcar and Cleveland and Hartlepool.
+Teesside International Airport is partly within the borough.

-All River Tees bridges from Yarm Viaduct to Transporter Bridge are in the borough at least on one side, with the Borough of Middlesbrough to the south downstream on the other side to the east of the borough.
-Teesside International Airport is shared between the borough and the Borough of Darlington.

 History

 Municipal authority

 Stockton previously held borough status as the Municipal Borough of Stockton-on-Tees in historic County Durham.